miyakawataku/fluent-plugin-sensu/README.md

 2. or `source` option
 3. or N/A (lowest priority)
   * It means the host of sensu-client is considered as the check source.

+#### `executed` attribute

+The executed timestamp is determined as below.

+1. The field specified by `executed_field`
+   if present and valid (highest priority)
+  * The value should be an integer and represent seconds since the Unix epoch.
+2. The time of the Fluentd record (lowest priority)

 ### Buffering